 Professor Cherie O. Taylor teaches the Transaction Skills – International Business course and took the lead in creating that course, working with Adjunct Professor Irene Kosturakis and Professor East.
 She team teaches that course every spring semester.

-Cherie O. Taylor has been a professor at South Texas College of Law since 1990.
+Cherie O. Taylor has been a professor at Houston College of Law since 1990.
 She teaches and writes in the field of international economic law offering courses on Transactional Skills - International Business Transactions, International Business Transactions Survey, NAFTA: Trade & Transactions, World Trading Systems, European Community Law, International Civil Litigation and Civil Procedure.
 She has published widely in such journals as the U.Penn J. Int’l & Econ.
 Law, Vanderbilt Transnational Law Journal, Northwestern J. of Int’l Law & Business.
-Professor Taylor also founded CURRENTS: International Trade Law Journal at South Texas in 1991.
+Professor Taylor also founded CURRENTS: International Trade Law Journal at Houston College of Law in 1991.

 In 2005-2006 Professor Taylor began developing and teaching a Transactional Skills course (along with Irene Kosturakis) which focuses on international investment, licensing of intellectual property rights and distribution of goods.
 She holds a J.D. from the University of Georgia and an LL.M. from Georgetown University Law Center.
-Prior to joining the faculty of South Texas College, she practiced law in the International/Antitrust group of Steptoe & Johnson in Washington, D.C. and clerked on the Eleventh Circuit Court of Appeals.
+Prior to joining the faculty of Houston College of Law College, she practiced law in the International/Antitrust group of Steptoe & Johnson in Washington, D.C. and clerked on the Eleventh Circuit Court of Appeals.